alberto-lazari/masters-thesis/chapters/background.typ

 removing the need for specific manual setup.

 === VirtualApp Architecture
-// TODO: vrtualapp architecture diagram
+// TODO: virtualapp architecture diagram
 By looking at the structure of VirtualXposed's project, the code is divided in three Gradle projects:
 - `:app` is the UI part of the application,